 A memory leak refers to a situation in which the app fails to return the memory it has acquired for temporary use to function.
 The available memory for the app drains, and the app cannot function.
 If an app is frequently used or opened, a small memory leak can result in its termination.
 Memory leaks emerge from programming bugs, so every app needs to be tested for this issue.

 Memory leak testing is done by running an app on multiple devices.
 By doing so, testers can check the app performance on devices with different memory capabilities and optimize the app to function effectively on each configuration.

 If you are starting with mobile app testing, give BrowserStack Test University a try.
 Create a FREE account, and access real devices for a hands-on learning experience that lets you master the fundamentals of software testing.

 6. Usability Testing

 Also known as user experience testing, this checks an app for user-friendliness.
 It checks ease of use and intuitiveness, aiming to provide a seamless user experience free of bugs and anomalies.
 Since the success of an app depends on the appeal of its end-to-end user experience, it is best to do usability tests with actual customers on real devices.
 This is the best way to understand the preferences of the target audience.
 Conversely, one can have skilled testers running user scenarios that mirror the behavior of actual end-users.
 A few pointers to keep in mind during usability tests:

 - Quick response time – Most users prefer apps that launch within 2-3 seconds after tapping the icon.

-- Performance Testing: It is important to test how an application performs under various conditions.
+It is essential to test how an application performs under various conditions.
 This is where performance testing comes in.
-It puts the device under various forms of pressure so that it does not malfunction in non-optimal conditions.
+It puts the device under various forms of pressure to function correctly in non-optimal conditions.
 A few things that performance testing should verify:

 - Device performance: Installation and log-in time, battery consumption, memory consumption, etc.